bInAryY-bArD/CS204_mini_project_1/README.md

         >> .dword       >> .asciz

   ## PROCESS :
   The poject has been divided into various sub parts.

  ### Input - Output :
+Here we just make a skeleton of taking input, separating terms and writing an output.

             >> Involves reading the given .asm file line by line
             >> separating the various terms (like the instructions, immediate values, registers, offset, etc.)
             >> Writing the output into a .mc file.
-                  ** NOTE : Here we just make a skeleton of taking input, separating terms and writing an output.**

 ### Processing :

-            >> This is the main part of our project which involves converting to machine code.
+  This is the main part of our project which involves converting to machine code.
+Also it keeps the track of the program counter(PC).

             >> First it detects the format of instruction
             >> Then it converts the code into machine code accordingly.
             >> Then it saves the string within the 'converted_code' and update into the .mc file

+## Memory Handling :
+  This part handles the assembly directives of the code.
+We maintain a separate .txt file telling us what is stored in the memory and where.
+  These assembly directives don't get converted into a machine code, instead data gets updated in the memory.

+            >> First it detects the assembly directive being used.
+            >> Then it uploads the value accordingly in the memory.
+            >> We maintain a separate pointer which points at the next usable memory byte
+            >> Weincrement it accordingly as we keep on adding data.